bonfire-networks/bonfire_search/README.md

 ## Development & Deployment Documentation

-Refer to the main repo at: https://github.com/bonfire-networks/bonfire-app
+This extension is meant to be used inside of a Bonfire app, so please refer to the main repo at: https://github.com/bonfire-networks/bonfire-app

 ## Copyright and License